 HVAC services >> Air conditioners >> Maintenance

-We provide full-service maintenance for home and light commercial cooling systems (no chillers) throughout the Milwaukee metro region .
+We provide full-service central air maintenance for home and light commercial cooling systems (no chillers) throughout the Milwaukee metro region.

 Our technicians are pet-friendly, on-time and work clean.
-You’ll always get a plain-language explanation of the work and full cost ahead of time, and we give 30-minute appointment windows to minimize disruption to your schedule.
+You’ll always get a plain-language explanation of the work and full cost ahead of time.
+We give 30-minute appointment windows to minimize disruption to your schedule.

-Prompt Heating & Air Conditioning offers an HVAC service plan with seasonal maintenance and discounts.
+Prompt Heating & Air Conditioning offers an HVAC service plan which includes seasonal maintenance and discounts.

 Book AC Maintenance